Arturo327/Transformer-c/README.md

 - 15min instead 5h for epoch.

 Google Colab disconnects you from the execution environment when you reach the session limits.
 The notebook automatically saves the data when the training is complete.
-There is no a version for CUDA of the tokenizer, so remember to upload to Colab the tokenize book. 'vocab' and 'merges' files are no needed.
+There is no version for CUDA of the tokenizer, so remember to upload to Colab the tokenize book. 'vocab' and 'merges' files are no needed.

 ---